-We love bunting but it can be time consuming and a little challenging for beginners.
-So… here’s our quick and easy bunting tutorial, shown here in a Liberty Tana Lawn Cotton.
-Alternatively watch this on YouTube: How To: Quick Liberty Bunting Tutorial.
+I love bunting but it can be time consuming and a little challenging for beginners.
+So… here’s my quick and easy bunting tutorial, shown in a Liberty Tana Lawn Cotton.
+Watch this on YouTube: Make Quick & Easy Bunting.

 With single layer pennants (triangles) you should be able to knock this up in 30 minutes, perfect to make in time for that summer barbecue or birthday party.